jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 **stop.bat** | Stops processing chain by providing a shortcut to killing all pyhton.exe processes currently run by the user.
 Can be used to interrupt the processing using the process_tiles.py script. test.py | Playground script to test processing steps etc.

-*Note: Other scripts may appear here that are version controlled for temporary purposes.8
+*Note: Other scripts may appear here that are version controlled for temporary purposes.*